Raechil na Garnussil na Gallam

 The Empire has been at war at times with the Bardrachad kimgdoms to the south.
 I know little about them except they are godless barbarians.

 This resulted in a resolution with Champions.
-The priest said the Bardrachad champion was a giant orge called Black Igrar.
-He killed all the Imperial forces arrayed against him, until a band of heroes went up against him and, right on their side, they slew him with righteous fire and steel.
+The priest said the Bardrachad champion was a giant ogre called Black Igrar.
+He killed all the Imperial forces arrayed against him, until a band of heroes went up against him and, right being on their side, they slew him with righteous fire and steel.

 So good triumphed, Harnakos be praised.